Brain-boosting foods for productivity: 10 foods that actually work

 But the bacteria in fermented foods need to be alive to be effective.
 Most store-bought yogurts are pasteurized after fermentation (which defeats the entire purpose), killing the live cultures.
 Look for yogurts labeled “contains live and active cultures” or listing specific Lactobacillus/Bifidobacterium strains.

-8. Whole grains for sustained energy and blood sugar stability
+8. Whole grains for brain fog prevention and sustained focus

-Your brain consumes about 20% of your body’s glucose, despite representing only 2% of body weight [11].
+According to Raichle and Gusnard’s research on brain energy budgets, your brain consumes about 20% of your body’s glucose despite representing only 2% of body weight [11].
 But how you deliver that glucose matters.
 Refined carbs spike blood sugar, triggering an insulin response that leads to a crash within 90 minutes – the classic 3pm brain fog.

 A thorough review by Arshad and colleagues published in Food Science & Nutrition examined all available research on carbohydrate quality and brain function [8].
 Whole grains provide steady glucose release, maintaining the blood sugar stability that focus requires.
 If the afternoon slump hits you hard, our guide to afternoon energy crash solutions covers strategies beyond nutrition alone.